Étienne de Crécy: Releases

-Eight years after the first Super Discount album, came Super Discount 2 with the original team, and the addition of Cassius.
+Eight years after the first Super Discount album came Super Discount 2 with the original team, and the addition of Cassius.
 For this album, he used only old analog instruments, for example a TB-303, and produced twelve electro-house-pop-new wave songs designed for clubs, in the continuity of the first Super Discount.
-Pursuing the 'discount' concept of the first album, all the tracks are named after peer-to-peer clients: "Overnet", "Limewire", and so on. Étienne de Crécy, talking about the concept for the third album, said: "you have to be autistic in working in the music industry not to realize that something happens through the MP3 exchanges.
-It’s not discount anymore!
-It’s free!” and added "what the music industry doesn’t understand, is that young people will not build their own music culture if they don’t have free access to the music".
+Pursuing the 'discount' concept of the first album, all the tracks are named after peer-to-peer clients: "Overnet", "Limewire", and so on.

-Étienne de Crécy's more recent tracks have focused more on an electronic sound.
-They have also begun to be released on the Pixadelic label.
+De Crécy's more recent tracks have focused more on an electronic sound.
+They had also begun to be released on the Pixadelic label.

 Selected discography

 The discography of Étienne de Crécy consists of four studio albums, one live album, three compilation albums, eighteen extended plays and fifteen singles.